Porsche's Holy Grail, the 1939 Type 64, heads to auction

 Auction house RM Sotheby’s used Saturday's Luftgekühlt Porsche enthusiast meet in Los Angeles to announce the sale of the 1939 Porsche Type 64 at its Monterey Car Week auction, which runs August 15-17 in Monterey, California.

 Porsche's history is a long and complicated one.
-The first true Porsche is quite a hard thing to pin down, since Ferdinand Porsche founded Porsche as an engineering firm and designed numerous vehicles before his son Ferry Porsche built and registered the first 356 sports car in Gmünd, Austria.
+The first true Porsche is quite a hard thing to pin down, since Ferdinand Porsche founded Porsche as an engineering firm and designed numerous vehicles long before his son Ferry Porsche built and registered the first 356 sports car in Gmünd, Austria.

 That first 356 was built in 1948, but it wasn't actually the first car to carry the Porsche name.
 That honor goes to the Type 64, of which just three were built from 1939-1940.
 The one going up for sale is the third built and the sole surviving example.